elastic/elasticsearch/CONTRIBUTING.md

     private static final Logger logger = LogManager.getLogger(MyClassName.class);

-There are a number of other acceptable ways to obtain a `Logger`.
-For example, if there will be many instances of a long-lived component whose logs should be distinguished then each instance can use a prefixed logger obtained from one of the methods in `org.elasticsearch.common.logging.Loggers`.
+In rare situations you may want to configure your `Logger` slightly differently, perhaps using one of the methods on `org.elasticsearch.common.logging.Loggers` instead.

 If the log message includes values from your code then you must use use placeholders rather than constructing the string yourself.
 Consider wrapping